 Today the Castle is home to the Budapest History Museum, the National Szechenyi Library, and the Hungarian National Gallery.

 It is also part of a complex of buildings that includes Fisherman's Bastion, Mattias Church, The Hospital In the Rock Nuclear Bunker Museum, and the Houdini Museum.

 Underneath the castle is what is known as the Labyrinth, made up of tunnels and caves used over the years by the inhabitants of the castle as everything from a shelter, a hiding place, storage, a prison, a harem, and more.

 Changing of the guard takes place every hour.
 On the last Saturday of the month, the changing of the guard is accompanied by music.

 The grounds and courtyards of Buda Castle are free to enter.
 Those with the Budapest Card get free entrance to two of the museums on site.

-Currently undergoing a $30 million renovation, the Hungarian State Opera House is one of the grandest buildings in Budapest.
+Recently having undergone a $30 million renovation, the Hungarian State Opera House is one of the grandest buildings in Budapest.

-This neo-renaissance style building was opened in 1894 and was at one point under the direction of composer Gustav Mahler.
+This neo-renaissance-style building was opened in 1894 and was at one point under the direction of composer Gustav Mahler.

 Tours are available in a number of languages.
 See here for opening hours, event times, and ticket information.